CITF-Malaysia/citf-public/vaccination/README.md

 8) `total_cumul` = `dose1_cumul` + `dose2_cumul`

 ### Methodological choices
-+ There may be occassional backseries revisions causing vaccination counts to marginally increase (never decrease) if more data is reported for dates already contained within the datasets.
-This is especially due to outreach efforts and/or vaccination in areas with poor internet access, which necessitates offline documentation that may only be consolidated after the initial daily report is extracted.
++ With substantial outreach efforts in areas with poor internet access, vaccinations (which are normally tracked in real time) have to be documented offline (think Excel sheets and paper forms).
+Given that outreach programs may last days at a time, records of these vaccinations may only be uploaded and consolidated a few days after the day on which they occured.
+Consequently, we may revise the dataset from time to time if more data is reported for dates already contained within the datasets.
+These revisions will only cause vaccination counts to increase (never decrease).